 How Enterprise Business Intelligence Works

-The enterprise business intelligence systems aggregate large volumes of data from various sources, process it and deliver insights that help leaders and teams understand performance and identify trends.
+The enterprise BI solutions aggregate large volumes of data from various sources, process it and deliver insights that help leaders and teams understand performance and identify trends.
 Actually, the business impact of Big Data is significant here, as it enables companies to analyze everything from customer behaviors to their pain-points, preferences and needs.

 In this way, BI applications transform information into meaningful data which helps businesses understand the processes better.
 Enterprise systems usually include several interconnected components that work together to transform raw data into actionable insights: